 Insurance complaints and disputes

-FOS is an independent body that handles complaints about insurers for free – it is an alternative to court action, which can often be more time confusing, costly and difficult.
+AFCA is an independent body that handles financial complaints for free – it is an alternative to court action, which can often be more time confusing, costly and difficult.